-In partnership with Action Dignity, we are hosting a mayoral forum on Thursday, September 30th.
-By creating spaces for dialogue to take place, we are able to hear from the candidates about their vision for the city — learn more and RSVP here.
+In partnership with Action Dignity, we hosted a mayoral forum on Thursday, September 30th.
+By creating spaces for dialogue to take place, we are able to hear from the candidates about their vision for the city — with more than 3,300 Calgarians registering to attend.

 For this forum, we relied on the ranking of preferred candidates that our more than 30 different institutions wanted to hear from, in addition to publicly released polling, to narrow to four candidates to discuss the election.
 Further to this, we worked with our various Research Action Teams (like the Mental Health Research Action Team, our Environment and Climate Change Research Action Team, and our Truth and Reconciliation Research Action Team), to select a variety of questions to then put to the candidates.